ThomasClemons/python-challenge-1/README.md

 ## Description

 The class was given starter code that creates the menu, captures customer input, and prints menu.
-Our assignment was to adapt this starter code into a complete program that that allows customers to place an order, store the customer's order, and print the receipt with the total price of all items ordered.
+Our assignment was to adapt this starter code into a complete program that allows customers to place an order, store the customer's order, and print the receipt with the total price of all items ordered.

 ## Getting Started